servantez/OpenExempt/README.md

-# OpenExempt
+# OpenExempt: a Diagnostic Benchmark for Legal Reasoning

-OpenExempt: a Diagnostic Benchmark for Legal Reasoning
+This work is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)